SCO Group: Back to a SCO name

-Software releases and e-commerce initiatives
+Software releases and e-commerce initiatives SCOBiz and SCOx

 In addition to reviving SCO's longtime operating system products, the SCO Group also announced a new venture, SCOBiz.
 SCOBiz was a collaboration with the Bellingham, Washington-based firm Vista.com, founded in 1999 by John Wall, in which SCO partners could sell Vista.com's online, web-based e-commerce development and hosting service targeted at small and medium-sized businesses.
 More importantly, as part of SCOBiz, the two companies would develop a SOAP- and XML-based web services interface to enable Vista.com e-commerce front-ends to communicate with existing back-end SCO-based applications.
 Industry analysts were somewhat skeptical of the chances for SCOBiz succeeding, as the market was already crowded with application service provider offerings and the dot-com bubble had already burst by that point.

 Lastly, SCO announced a new program for partners, called SCOx.
 A key feature of SCOx was a buyout option that allowed SCOx solution providers to sell their businesses back to SCO.
-McBride stated that the program would give partners a chance at "living the American dream."
+McBride stated that the program would give partners a chance at "living the American dream".